Eschatologue/CM_wiki/docs/class/fighter/samurai.md

 :   When you make an attack, you can grant yourself **:d20-adv: Advantage**{ .d20 } on all your attacks until the start of your next turn.

 **Fighting Spirit: Counter**
-:    When a creature you can see damages or misses you with an attack roll, you can take a **:rsc-r: Reaction**{ .rsc } to make a weapon attack or an **:rsc-a: Unarmed Strike**{ .rsc } against the triggering creature.
+:    When a creature you can see damages or misses you with after an attack roll, you can make an **:rsc-r: Opp.
+Attack**{.rsc} against it.

 ### Level 7: Elegant Courtier